 Documents can be falsified to inflate the perceived value of a company.
 This is used to attract large investments from the banks, when in reality the company may be worthless and never intended to give the bank a return on its investment.

 Credit card fraud occurs when a third party makes a purchase using credit card information without the authorization of the account holder.
 Fraudsters can also commit new account fraud by using your personal account information to obtain a new credit card or create a fake credit card number.

 Credit card fraud is still one of the most common forms of bank theft, and if a fraudster makes a purchase from a company, the impact and consequences for the company can be significant.

 Money laundering is a leading source of fines for compliance with the rules for financial institutions.
 Banks can use intelligent transaction segmentation to detect money laundering attempts immediately and avoid fines.
 By reducing the number of false positive and false negative alerts, banks will spend fewer resources on catching bad actors in the act.

 For this reason, banks are turning to artificial computer intelligence, which promises to transform segmentation into a powerful anti-money laundering process that delivers significant improvements with full transparency.
 Banks can use AI solutions to monitor activity from a comprehensive, global perspective and link bad actors to reduce false positives without compromising regulatory compliance.

-Another promising solution is the block chain.
-Many world companies teamed up to solve the money laundering problem using block chain technology.
+Another promising solution is blockchain.
+Many world companies teamed up to solve the money laundering problem using Blockchain technology.